Pre-installed malware: Your Android phone may spy on you! | DW | 26.02.2020

 Who is in charge of fixing the problem?

-Most apps that vendors have pre-installed are embedded on the root level of the respective device.
-This means that users cannot change, disable or delete those software components anymore.
+Most apps that vendors have pre-installed are embedded at the root level of the respective device.
+It means that users cannot change, disable or delete those software components.

-And many of the components on the root level have elevated privileges: For example, they can open the door to install firmware updates automatically.
+And many of the components at the root level have elevated privileges: For example, they can open the door to install firmware updates automatically.
 And malware is able to abuse those privileges.

 Because the software comes from a large variety of different sources, the experts at Kryptowire had a hard time even getting the attention of the smartphone producers and vendors whose products had the bugs built into their system.